 What is book bag gifting?

-Through our Bookbug and Read, Write, Count programmes, we gift free book bags and learning materials to children in Scotland from birth to Primary 3.
+Through our Bookbug and Read Write Count with the First Minister programmes, we gift free book bags and learning materials to children in Scotland from birth to Primary 3.
 Watch the short video below to find out more.

-Through Read, Write, Count, every child in Primary 2–3 receives a free bag with books, educational games and writing materials that change on a yearly basis.
-Read, Write, Count also provides advice and support for learning professionals and families through training events and online resources.
+Through Read Write Count with the First Minister, every child in Primary 2–3 receives a free bag with books, educational games and writing materials that change on a yearly basis.
+Read Write Count with the First Minister also provides advice and support for learning professionals and families through training events and online resources.

 Find out more about the P2 bag